Pelvi Health App Logo Pelvi Health Download Now

 12-Week Planner (At a Glance)

-• Active pelvic pain or hypertonicity: prioritize relaxation and mobility first; avoid heavy strengthening until symptoms calm.
+• Active pelvic pain/tightness → prioritize relaxation and mobility first.

-• Immediately postpartum or after pelvic surgery: follow clinician timelines and intensity guidance.
+• Immediate postpartum or post-surgery → follow clinician guidance.

-• New or worsening heaviness, visible bulge, or urinary retention: pause strengthening and seek medical care.
+• New/worsening heaviness, bulge, or urinary retention → pause strengthening and seek care.

 References (Evidence & Guidelines)

-• Cochrane Review (Dumoulin et al.): Pelvic floor muscle training for urinary incontinence in women.
+• Cochrane Review (Dumoulin et al.): PFMT for urinary incontinence in women

-• NICE Guideline CG171: Urinary incontinence and pelvic organ prolapse: assessment and management.
+• NICE CG171: Urinary incontinence and pelvic organ prolapse

-• NIDDK (NIH): Urinary incontinence overview and conservative care options.
+• NIDDK (NIH): Urinary incontinence—overview and conservative care

 Pelvi Health App Icon